Federal funds rate

 Lastly, the Fed can adjust banks’ reserve requirements.
 Increasing or reducing the amount of money banks are required to hold in reserves increases or reduces the amount of money they have to lend.

 Interest rates are rising!
 Lock in lower rates before it’s too late.

 Federal funds rate example

-The Fed influences the federal funds rate to control inflation and encourage healthy economic growth.
-A lower federal funds rate allows banks to borrow money at lower interest rates, and they generally pass the savings on to consumers in the form of lower-priced mortgages, auto loans, or other lines of credit.
+The Fed uses the federal funds rate to control inflation and encourage healthy economic growth.
+A lower federal funds rate allows banks to borrow money at lower interest rates and pass on the savings to consumers in the form of lower-priced mortgages, auto loans and other lines of credit.
 These reduced rates help increase consumer spending.
-As the rates of adjustable rate mortgages decrease, homes become less expensive, which stimulates the housing market.
-The rates charged on credit cards fall, further encouraging consumption.
+As the cost of adjustable-rate mortgages decreases, homes become less expensive, which stimulates the housing market.
+The rates charged on credit cards fall, encouraging more consumption.

 A higher federal funds rate makes it more expensive for banks to borrow money.
-When rates are high, banks lend less money and charge higher interest rate.
+When rates are high, banks lend less money and charge higher interest rates.
 When loans are more expensive and difficult to obtain, businesses are less likely to borrow.
 This slows the economy.
-Adjustable-rate mortgages become more expensive, which weakens home buyers’ purchasing power.
+Adjustable-rate mortgages become more expensive, which weakens homebuyers’ purchasing power.
 In turn, this slows the housing industry, which can cause housing prices to drop and lower homeowners’ equity.
 This further slows the economy.